solo-mino/moremi_toolkits/docs/main_docs.md

 dependencies = [
     "rdkit-pypi >= 2022.09.5", # For SMILES processing
     "pandas >= 1.3.0",         # General data handling
-    "biopython >= 1.79",       # For antibody sequence analysis (example)
+    "biopython >= 1.79",       # For protein sequence analysis (example)
-    # ... other core dependencies for SMILES or Antibodies
+    # ... other core dependencies for SMILES or proteins
 ]

 [project.optional-dependencies]